 - Mix all the stuffing ingredients in a large bowl until well combined.

 - Fill the peppers with the meat stuffing until they are almost full.

 - Arrange the stuffed peppers in the saucepan.
 Don’t pack them too tight as they can break.

 - Add in 2 bay leaves and the smoked meat if you decide to use it.

 Punjene Paprike -Croatian Stuffed Peppers Sauce

-- Once the onions are cooked and transparent, add the 2 tablespoons of flour and cook until light brown.
+- Once the onions are cooked add 2 tablespoons of flour and cook until light brown.
 Keep stirring and scraping so it doesn’t burn.
-Add the tomato paste, 2 liters of homemade stock (or water) along with a Pinch of Vegeta, and add salt & pepper to your taste
+Add the tomato paste, 1 pack of stock (or water) along with the Vegeta, and salt & pepper.

-- Stir all the ingredients until the sauce starts to come to a boil.
-Turn off the heat and pour the tomato sauce over your peppers.
+- Stir all the ingredients until the sauce has boiled.
+Pour the tomato sauce over the peppers.
 Make sure that each pepper is well covered in the sauce.
-If the sauce is too thick then add more water or stock.

 - Once the peppers are done cooking let them cool slightly before serving as they can fall apart.

 - Remove them gently from the pot with a slotted spoon so they don’t break.